How Can an Indianapolis Slip and Fall Attorney Help You Recover After Your Accident?

 Notice is the key element for establishing the owner or manager breached their duty to keep the premises safe.
-The manager must have known of the condition and had time to remedy it before the incident occurred.
+In addition, the manager must have known of the condition and had time to remedy it before the incident occurred.
 There are two types of notice, actual and constructive.

-Actual notice arises when the owner or manager had direct knowledge of the dangerous condition.
+- Actual Notice: it arises when the owner or manager had direct knowledge of the dangerous condition.
 When an owner or manager has direct notice of a condition, they must remedy the dangerous condition to ensure their premise is safe.

 - Not paying attention